-COURSE OUTCOMES: After successful completion of this course, student will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1. apply the relevant rules, regulations and procedure of energy audit in industries and realize the energy management principles and protocols for effective conservation of energy. - CO2. analyze performance of energy efficient motors and illumination system by applying the relevant protocols of energy auditing. - CO3. apply appropriate energy auditing instruments for energy auditing in industries and assess their economic benefits. - CO4. apply the demand side management techniques and relevant standards for organization of energy conservation awareness programs.
+- CO1.
+Apply the relevant rules, regulations and procedure of energy audit in industries and realize the energy management principles and protocols for effective conservation of energy. - CO2.
+Analyze performance of energy efficient motors and illumination system by applying the relevant protocols of energy auditing. - CO3.
+Apply appropriate energy auditing instruments for energy auditing in industries and assess their economic benefits. - CO4.
+Apply the demand side management techniques and relevant standards for organization of energy conservation awareness programs.

-UNIT-I: ENERGY AUDIT AND MANAGEMENT PRINCIPLES (10 periods)
+UNIT-I: ENERGY AUDIT AND MANAGEMENT PRINCIPLES